leonaheidern82/Alexandria-1.0/README.md

 Send the Email: After filling in the fields, click the "Confirm" button to send the email with the information.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+You are free to:

+Share: copy and redistribute the material in any medium or format
+Adapt: remix, transform, and build upon the material Under the following terms:

+Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+NonCommercial: You may not use the material for commercial purposes.